dynamsoft-docs/barcode-reader-docs/programming/features/control-terminate-phase.md

 }
 ```

-Apply the above settings following the article [Use Templates for Configuring Parameters]({{ site.features }}use-runtimesettings-or-templates.html#json-template).
+To apply the above settings, please follow the article [Use Templates for Configuring Parameters]({{ site.features }}use-runtimesettings-or-templates.html#json-template).